Not all pages are available in English. In this case, content is displayed in German.

 At selected events, sign language interpreters simultaneously translate the spoken texts on stage into DGS.

-In 2025/26, theatre tours will be offered with DGS interpretation, as will individual performances of »The Little Witch«.
+In 2025/26, theatre tours will be offered with DGS interpretation, as will individual performances of »The Little Witch« and the performances of the research project »A Place in our Memory«.

 Photo: waechter + waechter Architekten